theimowski/master-thesis/docs/section-paradigms.md

 Similar behavior applies in case expression is given as a parameter to a function call - it has to be computed before the result value can be pushed to the stack and the function invoked.
 Such strategy is commonly known as eager evaluation.
 On the other hand, evaluation is called to be lazy when the runtime environment postpones evaluating of an expression to the last responsible moment, which is when the value is vital for computations that follow.
-Lazy evaluation therefore treats expressions as first-class citizens and allows to pass them around or assign (bind) to values without actually evaluation (somehow analogous to how higher-order functions allow to operate on functions).
+Lazy evaluation therefore treats expressions as first-class citizens and allows to pass them around or assign (bind) to values without actually performing its evaluation (somehow analogous to how higher-order functions allow to operate on functions).
 While functional-first languages like F# use eager evaluation by default, and with help of additional constructs allow for lazy expressions, pure functional languages such as Haskell incorporate laziness into execution run-time in every single place (unless stated differently).

 Lazy evaluation comes with a number of benefits.